Body dysmorphic disorder (BDD)

-For example, if you believe that you need to look a certain way to maintain friends or find a partner, you may develop unhelpful concerns about your appearance.
-If a relationship then breaks down or a friendship group changes, this could make your concerns worse.
+For example, if you believe that you need to look a certain way to maintain friends or find a partner, you may develop obsessive worries about your appearance.
+If a relationship then breaks down or a friendship group changes, this could make your worries worse.

 There have been so many times where I've looked in the mirror and just cried.
 Or I've thought I looked ok but 2 seconds later I'll feel that it's all still wrong.